-- In the same pan, cook the the chicken in a few of the ranch spices, then remove it to a plate.
+- Cook the bacon and set aside.
+In a large skillet, sauté the chicken in a few of the ranch spices, then remove it to a plate.

 - To Store.
-Place the baked casserole in an airtight storage container and store in the refrigerator for up to 4 days.
+Refrigerate chicken bacon ranch casserole in an airtight storage container for up to 4 days.

 - To Reheat.
 You can rewarm this casserole in the oven at 375 degrees F until hot in the center or microwave gently until heated through.

 - To Freeze.
-You can freeze individual portions or large quantities of this casserole.
-Place your desired amount into an airtight freezer-safe storage container or ziptop bag and store in the freezer for up to 3 months.
+Freeze individual portions or large quantities of the casserole in an airtight, freezer-safe storage container or ziptop bag for up to 3 months.
 Let thaw in the refrigerator overnight before reheating.

-Recommended Tools for Making Chicken Bacon Ranch Casserole
+Recommended Tools to Make Chicken Bacon Ranch Casserole

 - 3-Quart Casserole Dish.
 The perfect dish for making this casserole.